Zipra1/vore-research/Comfort of being eaten.md

-warm and soft? noises? being made into food: [[Death and vore]]?
+warm and soft? noises? being made into food: [[Death and vore]]/death cope?
 Intimacy? becoming part of someone?